 These will assist with determining your suitability to the course, verify your training plan, and identify any learning support needs.

 Holmesglen requires students to be over the age of 18 years at course commencement.
 Students will need to complete two field placements therefore must be able to obtain a satisfactory National Police check and Working With Children Check .

 You may be able to shorten the length of your chosen course by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training.
 AQF qualifications and statements of attainment issued by another registered training organisation will be recognised by Holmesglen.
 Read more about Recognition of Prior Learning, Credits and Advanced Standing.

 Qualification and recognition

-On completion, you will receive the CHC52015 Diploma of Community Services.
+On completion, you will attain the CHC52015 Diploma of Community Services (Case management).

 Connections with industry

 The Diploma of Community Services (Case Management) is accredited by the Australian Community Workers Association (ACWA), which is requirement for pursuing a career with DHHS child protection.

 ACWA membership provides community sector workers with recognition of affiliation with a professional body.
 Benefits include best practice professional development and newsletters, professional indemnity insurance and professional support.